melvinopolis/fake-slack/README.md

-Left to do:
+### Left to do:
--make login persistent on refresh
--favicon
+- favicon
--user can edit or delete their messages
+- user can edit or delete their messages
--hook up logout button